alex-patterson-webdev/event-dispatcher/README.md

     $listenerProvider = new ListenerProvider();
     $eventDispatcher = new EventDispatcher($listenerProvider);

+We can then *dispatch* the event

+    $event = new \My\Event\Foo;

+    $eventDispatcher->dispatch($event);

+Any object can be used as an event; by default the fully qualified class name of the object will be used as the event name.
+There may however be times where you would like to provide the name of the event as a property of the event object.
+This can be achieved by implementing `Arp\EventDispacther\Resolver\EventNameAwareInterface` or using the default `Arp\EventDispacther\NamedEvent`.

+## Event Listeners

 In order to actually be useful, you will need to register some events on your listener provider.
 We can register these directly using the `ListenerProvider::addListenerForEvent()` method.